WebM and the things WordPress was hiding from me.

 The 150MB limit of WordPress:

 WordPress has a 150MB limit on any file that you upload.
+This is actually due to a limitation of PHP upload more-so then a limitation of WordPress.
 This may make it impossible to upload this way for webm or mp4’s that are very long.
 (Provided that you have a very generous download band on your web-server).
 The work-around is to upload a stub. basically tell premiere to make a small 1 second video.
 Then using either the File Manager in C-Panel or better yet if you have access to your account via SSH or FTP.
 Login and replace that stub movie file with your ultra-long one navigating the paths in your /wp-uploads/ section.

 Encoding source material over to WebM, Ogv, and MPEG-4.